-These behaviors have helped you lose weight.
+These behaviors have helped you and your child lose weight.
 They have helped you get healthier.
-They have helped you manage your diabetes.
+They have helped your child manage diabetes.
 That's why they are so important.
 That's why you will continue doing them.

 Tips for staying at the same weight: